techpiyushjoshi/Data-Visualization/README.md

 # Data-Visualization
-Compilation of Notes related to Data Visualization by Puneet Gupta
+Compilation of Notes for Data Visualization by Puneet Gupta